Tetralogy of Fallot

 In many cases, this condition is detected soon after birth, although symptoms can vary depending on the severity.
 Babies with more severe pulmonary stenosis tend to experience cyanosis immediately after birth, as their bodies cannot obtain enough oxygen.
 Some children may also have what are known as “tet spells,” episodes of cyanosis during which their oxygen levels plummet, often triggered by crying or feeding.

-These episodes can be alarming for both parents and medical professionals, requiring immediate interventions such as squatting or pulling the child’s knees to the chest to improve blood flow to the lungs.
-For some children, symptoms may be milder, and diagnosis might occur later in infancy or childhood when signs such as poor growth, fatigue, or frequent respiratory infections become evident.
+These episodes can alarm both parents and doctors.
+They require quick actions like squatting or pulling the child’s knees to the chest.
+These maneuvers help improve blood flow to the lungs.
+Some children show milder symptoms.
+Diagnosis may come later with signs like poor growth, fatigue, or frequent infections.

 Over the years, medical advancements have provided greater insight into the genetic and environmental factors that may contribute to Tetralogy of Fallot.

-Although the exact cause remains unclear, researchers have linked this heart defect to certain genetic conditions, such as Down syndrome and DiGeorge syndrome, along with potential environmental factors like maternal alcohol use, poorly controlled diabetes, or exposure to certain medications during pregnancy.
-Understanding these risk factors has led to improvements in prenatal screening and early detection, enabling healthcare providers to monitor at-risk pregnancies more closely.
+The exact cause of this heart defect is still unclear.
+Researchers link it to genetic conditions like Down syndrome and DiGeorge syndrome.
+Environmental factors may also play a role.
+These include maternal alcohol use, poorly controlled diabetes, and certain medications during pregnancy.
+Recognizing these risks has improved prenatal screening and early detection.
+Healthcare providers can now monitor at-risk pregnancies more closely.

 Treatment for Tetralogy of Fallot is primarily surgical, with corrective surgery typically performed within the first year of life.
 Surgeons focus on closing the ventricular septal defect and widening the pulmonary valve to ensure adequate blood flow to the lungs.